glossary

 Lapel

 An extension of the collar in a jacket that folds out.
-The width and length of the lapel varies widely from season to season and is often a defining aspect of menswear trends.
+The width and length of the lapel varies widely from season to season and designer to designer.

 Laser-Cut